-In film editing terminology, a cross-cut sequence is one where the movie jumps from two different scenes, often to build suspense or create a deeper understanding of all the characters involved by subtly relating the actions of one character with another sequence.
-A classic example would be the cross-cut scene between the mafia murders in various parts of town with newly minted criminal mastermind Michael Corleone (Al Pacino) attending a baptism in “The Godfather.”
+In film editing terminology, a cross-cut sequence is one where the movie jumps between two different scenes, often to build suspense or create a deeper understanding of all the characters involved by subtly relating the actions of one character to the activity in the other scene.
+A classic example would be the cross-cut sequence that cuts between the mafia murders in various parts of town with newly minted criminal mastermind Michael Corleone (Al Pacino) attending a baptism in “The Godfather.”

 William Blake, Bertolt Brecht, Richard Corbet, Emily Dickinson, Thomas Gray, Thomas Hardy, Ben Jonson, Edna St. Vincent Millay, Harold Monro, Sir Walter Scott, Sara Teasdale, Chidiock Tichborne, Walt Whitman, William Wordsworth, W.B.
 Yeats

 Most of the poetry is public domain work from deceased authors, but the film includes poems from two writers living and working in Los Angeles.
 They are:

 The film also includes five passages of poetry from The Bible.